Selma Irmak

-Selma Irmak (born 8 March 1971, Kızıltepe, Turkey), is a Kurdish politician from Turkey and former MP for the Peace and Democracy Party (BDP) and People`s Democratic Party (HDP).
+Selma Irmak (born 8 March 1971, Kızıltepe, Turkey), is a Kurdish politician from Turkey and former MP for the Peace and Democracy Party (BDP) and People's Democratic Party (HDP).

 Personal life

-The Turkish Parliament biographical file of Irmak is brief, listing her as a high-school graduate and single person.
+The Turkish Parliament's biographical record for Irmak is concise, indicating that she has completed high school and is currently single.
 It was while she was studying to be a teacher at the Selçuk University in Konya, when she was arrested for the first time.